RLL24187/MKS22X-FinalProject/README.md

 *Elizabeth*: <br />
 * PLAYER IS NOW SMOOTH but also kinda choppy when going in opposite directions
-* Also add monsters shooting
+* Also added monsters shooting

 ***Sunday 6/2/2019*** <br />
 *Rachel*🐦: <br />